Two-Year Community-Based Bachelor of Education After-Degree

 To gain admission to the After-Degree, all applicants must present:

-- A degree with a least 90 transferable units (30 semester-long courses) from an accredited post-secondary recognized by the University of Calgary
+• A degree with at least 90 units (30 semester-long courses) from an accredited post-secondary recognized by the University of Calgary

 Geographic Eligibility